DIRECTOR: Pete Walker

 - A corpse with maggots eating its eyes and in its mouth is found.

 - A man is repeatedly stabbed in the stomach.

 The Comeback is a passable slasher.
 An interesting premise of a singer who is being stalked by a crazed killer that ends with an enjoyable twist.
 The motivation behind the killer is what stands out for me.
-We have some decent suspense during the stalk and slash scenes and even while the gore looks a tad fake at times, I still found the violence to be entertaining.
-Sheila Keith also delivers a scene stealing performance.
+We have some decent suspense during the stalk and slash scenes, and even while the gore looks a tad fake at times, I still found all of the violence to be entertaining.
+Sheila Keith also delivers a scene-stealing performance.
 Worth a once off watch just to witness an old hag murdering people with a scythe.